Norfund invests in Clean Energy to increase energy access and supply in developing countries

 To maximise commercial and developmental success, Norfund strives to be a value adding owner beyond the capital investment.
 Norfund’s investment teams have extensive experience in project development and governance and work closely with the partners to develop the companies.
 Norfund takes a position as an active owner and requires the right for a board seat in equity investments.
 With more than 20 years' experience of investing in developing countries, Norfund continuously builds and develops the expertise needed to invest and manage risks in order to succeed as an investor.

 Norfund invests with or via partners to benefit from their knowledge and expertise.
 We prefer to partner with large, well-known and respected industrial companies with a local presence and a long-term horizon, whose interests align with those of Norfund.

 Globeleq is one of Africa’s leading independent power companies.
 Globeleq builds power generation plants with solar, wind and gas as fuel sources.
 The company is owned by Norfund and CDC (the British development finance institution).
 Through Globeleq, Norfund and CDC aim to install 5,000 MW of new electricity capacity in Africa over the next decade.

 SN Power is a hydropower company established in 2002 by Norfund and Statkraft.
 The company contributes to economic growth and poverty reduction through enabling increased access to renewable, stable energy for businesses in developing countries.
-Since 2017, Norfund has been the sole owner of SN Power and has enabled SN Power to focus more strongly on greenfield developments in Sub-Saharan Africa and in specific countries in South East Asia.
+On 16th October 2020, Norfund sold SN Power to Scatec Solar.

 Scatec Solar is an integrated independent solar power producer focused in developing countries.
 The partnership provides a framework for collaborative project development and joint investments.
 As partners, Scatec Solar and Norfund have contributed to the realization of ca 1000 MWp of solar PV projects in Africa and in Central America.